 Your website is a podium for your brand and identity.
 Therefore, it should be: easy to navigate, have a persistent tone and voice throughout and contain relevant, updated content.
-Below is a post-summer checklist Scholantis has created in order to get your website back into shape after the holidays:
+Below is a post-holiday checklist Scholantis has created in order to get your website back into shape after the holidays:

 Updates and Links